racoon63/setup-workstation/ubuntu/README.md

 ## Manually

-To prepare your freshly installed worksation with Ubuntu or you want to keep your workstation updated in a specific state, then firstly run the `install-ansible.sh` script:
+When you want to prepare your freshly installed workstation or if you want to keep your workstation updated in a particular state, then run the `install-ansible.sh` script:

 ```bash
 bash install-ansible.sh